halibiram/Nuvio-Wiki/docs/installation/android-tv.md

 3. Open Nuvio.
 You may be prompted to grant storage permissions and to allow nuvio to install unknown apps.
 This is to allow Nuvio to update itself.

+**Play Store**
+1. You can obtain the Offical Nuvio Play Store version by searching for it in the Play Store on the TV.

 ## Troubleshooting
 - **Play Protect Warning:** Since Nuvio is not on the Play Store, you might see a "Blocked by Play Protect" popup.
 Tap **More details** > **Install anyway**.
 - **App Not Installed:** Ensure you have enough storage space and that you aren't trying to install the Android TV version on a mobile device.